■ site map

 Are you feeling less than great, so-so, or plain miserable, day in and day out, for no apparent reason?
 You may be suffering from some form of environmental disease: something from your environment doesn't agree with you, making you feeling unwell.

-Environmental disease, environmentally-induced illness, or environmental illness, is much more than a single disease: it is a broad range of symptoms and various diseases caused or aggravated by any of large variety of factors from your environment capable of negatively affecting your body functions.
+Environmental disease, environmentally-induced illness, or environmental illness, is much more than a single disease: it is a broad range of symptoms and various diseases caused or aggravated by any of a large variety of factors from your environment capable of negatively affecting your body functions.
 This plethora of adverse health effects extends from seemingly minor symptoms of flushing, mood swings, fatigue or headache, to brain fog, "unprovoked" pains or sinusitis, and to the full-blown diseases like asthma, arthritis, multiple sclerosis, heart disease or cancer.

 Environmental triggers of disease come to interact with your body as a result of: